Manual Scavenging and the Swachh Bharat Story

 • Segregate all waste.

-And if you see someone jumping into a sewer or drain or septic tank with no safety equipment and no respiratory gear, immediately report it on the Safai Karamchari Andolan website.
+And if you see someone jumping into a sewer, drain, or septic tank without safety equipment or respiratory gear, immediately report it on the Safai Karamchari Andolan website.

 Also, read: